All about chihuahua and papillon breed mix

 Despite its small size, a Papillon and Chihuahua mix has a very intelligent and loyal personality.
 These dogs are often referred to as Poopapillon, Papidoodle, or Papi-poo.
 Despite their small size, this mix breed needs plenty of exercise and lots of space.
 The Chihuahua and Papillon mix can be great companions for families.

-- All about chihuahua and doberman breed mix
+- All about chihuahua and labrador breed mix

 If you have ever wondered how a Chihuahua and Papillon mix came about, then this article is for you.
 Learn about the history and characteristics of this popular dog breed to make an informed decision on whether to adopt one.
 Also known as the Chi-a-Pap or Pap-Chi, the Chion is a small-sized breed that’s made…